RAS365/Grad_Math_Project-1/README.md

 The linear regression shows that y(covid infections) and x2(political orientation) has a |t-statistic| of 0.653, i.e., we can't neglect the null hypothesis of the coefficient of x2 being 0. x2 has been discretized to 0 and 1 to make things more convenient.
 Now, a more continuous approach would be tried to see if that makes a difference.

+Adding the data from another state made a significant difference.
+Now, x2 has a |t-statistic| of with a p-value of 0.111, which is much, much better than before.
+Ohio was chosen as the second state.